arunbaby0/arunbaby.com/_speech_tech/0055-neural-architecture-search-for-speech.md

 ### 3.2 The Search Strategy (The "Brains" of the Discovery)
 How do we explore an astronomical space of billions of possible architectures?
 - **Reinforcement Learning (RL)**: An agent (often an LSTM "Controller") proposes an architecture, trains it to convergence, and receives the Word Error Rate (WER) as a reward.
 This is "Brute Force" and extremely expensive.
-- **Differentiable NAS (DARTS)**: Instead of discrete choices, we use architectural weights ($\alpha$) and optimize them alongside model weights ($w$) using standard backpropagation and gradient descent.
+- **Differentiable NAS (DARTS)**: Instead of discrete choices, we use architectural weights (`alpha`) and optimize them alongside model weights (`w`) using standard backpropagation and gradient descent.
 This has reduced search time from "Years" to "Days."
 - **Evolutionary Algorithms (EA)**: Using "Crossover" and "Mutation" on a population of architectures.
 Successful models "breed" to create the next generation of potential winners.

 ---